 We’ve heard the old montage “Show, don’t tell” so many times that it’s become stale–and what does it mean, anyway?
 It’s an easy phrase to utter, but how do you achieve resonant, meaningful description that will make your words come alive?
-This simple checklist, from The Writer’s Little Helper by James V. Smith, Jr., is a concise list of best practices for creating rich imagery that will have your readers clamoring for more.
+Also this simple checklist, from The Writer’s Little Helper by James V. Smith, Jr., is a concise list of best practices for creating rich imagery that will have your readers clamoring for more.

 A sponge carpet of pine needles covered the trail.
 It cushioned their soles and absorbed the sounds of their footsteps.

 Rhonda stopped short and whispered, “Something’s coming.
 There.
 To the right.
 A bear?”

 A million years of discarded pine needles lay on the forest floor, carpeting the trail.

 That’s description.
 Static.
 The author’s talking.
 Can you hear him reading from an encyclopedia?
 The difference in the first version is tying their walking to soundless footsteps.
 This clears the way for Rhonda to hear and see.

 She pointed at a looming hulk, for all the good that pointing would do in the ink of night.

 Bill grasped her arm.
 “No. It couldn’t be.”

 But the crashing of brush told them it could.

 She felt her pulse both in her throat and under the grip of that hand of his crushing her forearm.
 His breath.
 She heard it in short, chattering bursts.
 She smelled it, too.
 Fear stunk.